 We now know that high cholesterol, hypertension, type 2 diabetes, elevated blood sugar, and a high BMI, are all risk factors for dementia.
 And these are clearly influenced by dietary habits.

 On the other hand, healthy dietary patterns, such as the Mediterranean diet, seem to protect against dementia and cognitive decline.
 A randomized European study showed people who adopted a Mediterranean-style diet as part of the study experienced better cognition than those in the control condition.

 Evidence suggests changes in global dietary habits may be influencing rates of depression and dementia.
-Importantly, given detrimental changes to diet are particularly obvious in younger people, the impact on the burden of these mental disorders may not yet be fully manifest.
+Importantly, given detrimental changes to diet are particularly obvious in younger people, the impact on the burden of these mental disorders on the health system may not yet be fully manifested.
 Obesity increases the risk for depression and dementia, while depression prompts obesity.

 Heart disease is associated with depression, while worse outcomes face those with heart disease if they are also depressed.
 Risk factors for heart disease are also the risk factors for dementia.

 In this sense, the mind-body dichotomy that has informed much of psychiatric practice throughout history is beginning to appear artificial and redundant.

 What all of this means for general well-being, is that measures taken to improve physical health should have positive benefits for the prevention and treatment of mental disorders.
 It also reinforces the need for governments and policymakers to urgently address our “obesogenic” food environment, which encourages people to eat bad food and remain sedentary.
 And that means tackling the activities and predominance of the food industry.